iKarans/SeasonalAnimeTracker/README.md

 A seasonal anime tracket table built using Java, Spring, Bootstrap.

-The table has for coloumn: Tile, Image, Synopsis and score.
+The table has for coloumn: Tile, Image, Synopsis and Score.
 It is sorted in descending order by the score and the data is fetched from the [Jikan API](https://jikan.moe).
 The [Gson library](https://github.com/google/gson) to convert the response into the Anime Java Object.
-Thymelead is used to create the HTML and the styling for the table is taken from boostrap.
+Thymeleaf is used to create the HTML and the styling for the table is taken from bootstrap.

 ## Improvements / To-Dos

-- [ ] The progress bar for Donkey 3:00 is cramped on mobile.
+- [ ] Try to fetch from official MAL API, need to figure out the auth key.